buseuslu/wdi-project-1/README.md

 * CSS
 * Javascript

 ## Screenshots
 #### Main page
 The player needs to click start button to play the game.
 ![](screenshots/screenshot-main.png)

 #### Game
 The player uses the arrow keys to move the ship left and right and the space key to shoot the aliens.
 Aliens move right, left and down gradually.
 The player gets 10 points by eliminating an alien.
 The player has 3 lives.
-Lives are lost if hit an alien missile.
+Lives are lost if hit by an alien missile.
 ![](screenshots/screenshot-game.png)

 ### Game-Over